 You move your family to a new town, and you must live within the city limits.
 There are railroad tracks that divide it in half.
 Either side is equally pleasing to the eye, with a similar number of appealing restaurants and shops.
 On the north side of the tracks, there is a dominant culture.
 It promotes the objectification of women.
-Violence, drug, and alcohol abuse are accepted, and an anti-authoritarian attitude is encouraged.
+Violence, drugs, and alcohol abuse are accepted, and an anti-authoritarian attitude is encouraged.
 Law enforcement is vilified.
 It’s not uncommon for personal responsibility to take a back seat to a narcissistic victim mentality.
 Men routinely shirk their duty when they father children.

 On the south side of the tracks, it is an entirely different culture.
 Women are held in high esteem.
 There is a healthy level of restraint when it comes to alcohol, and illicit drug use is frowned upon.
 Authority is respected, including law enforcement.
 There is a strong sense of personal responsibility that shows as people take care of themselves, their homes, and their community.
 There is a selfless attitude that runs throughout.
 Family and marriage are sacrosanct.

 Of course, you and I would move to the south side of town.
 Now as a Christian, let’s remove my theological bias.
-Let’s say both sides are atheists.
-Now I won’t relate spiritually or join my neighbors in church, regardless of where I move.
+Let’s say both sides are atheists so I won’t relate spiritually or join my neighbors in church, regardless of where I move.
 Again, the south side is a simple choice.
 But here is where it gets interesting: What if the south side were all black, and the north all white.
 When I ask myself that question, without hesitation, I would still move to the south side of town, and if you are white and not a racist, you would too.
 Because the vast majority of Americans place values lightyears above race.

 This is the awkward conversation that is needed today: What is the difference between racism and culturalism?
-Because I genuinely believe I’m not a racist, but a culturalist .
+Because I genuinely believe I’m not a racist, but most certainly a culturalist .
 All cultures are not created equal.
 The redneck trailer park culture I grew up in is not as good as the culture I am immersed in now.
 There is a lot less drinking, yelling, beating, and foul-language to start.
 A culture that treats women as chattel, and throws gays from buildings, and kills their children if they apostatize, is not as good as western culture.
 Cultures are not equal.
 Perhaps you’ve gone through a cultural shift as I have, and recognize this truth.

 There is a challenging aspect of our discernment of culture.
 We all know it is a virtue to associate with those whose values are right and to put distance between ourselves and those whose values are wrong.
 We teach our kids this.
 Of course, I’m not saying that we don’t make exceptions for helping and serving others.
 And yes, sometimes God calls us into areas of darkness.
 But as we exercise our right to free association, it is healthy for all races and creeds to use discernment and make good choices about who we associate with.
-These choices often end in some form of segregation that is a net moral-good.
+These choices often end in some form of de facto segregation that is a net moral-good.

-As a Christian, I want to have fellowship with a person (of any color) who shares my values and avoid a close relationship with a person (of any color) who doesn’t.
+As a Christian, I want to have fellowship with a person (of any color) who shares my values and avoid a close relationship with a person (of any color) who does not.
 Again, please do not misunderstand, I’m not suggesting there are not times where we reach out to those whose values are different.
 I’m talking about, in general, nurturing the relationships that align with our values and avoiding those that clash.
 God may call some to the contrary, but Proverbs is pretty clear about what the rest ought to do.

 Here is where, I think, improvement is needed: We need better discernment as to how we associate race with culture!
 A given race might have a statistically significant culture, especially in certain regions, but that doesn’t mean a particular individual of that race subscribes to said culture.
 Allow me to put my cards on the table: If I’m walking through Garfield Park in Chicago , I’m going to have a hard time setting aside my culturalism.
 But it would be ridiculous, even immoral, for me to have the same attitude meeting a black stranger at my local coffee shop.